Rachael is a passionate long-time anime fan, who enjoys writing about the storytelling aspect of anime, manga, and light novels.

 The Art of Shipping Shinji Ikari With Someone

-Shinji Ikari in Neon Genesis Evangelion is a psychologically complicated character.
+Shinji Ikari in Neon Genesis Evangelion is psychologically complicated.
 Some might even call him a mess.
-He's self-admittedly cowardly and dishonest.
-He wants to run from his destiny, afraid of fighting.
+He believes himself to be cowardly and dishonest.
+He is afraid of fighting, so he wants to run from his destiny.
 The war he's thrust into between mankind and the Angels weighs more and more on his psyche as the show goes on.
-The show culminates in his mental breakdown and the literal end of the world in the movie, End of Evangelion.
+The show culminates in his mental breakdown and the literal end of the world in the movie End of Evangelion.
 Since he's such a broken character, it's fun to speculate that, had Shinji had the right relationship, things would have turned out better for him emotionally.

 So which lucky lady (or fella) should have ended up with Shinji?

 Shinji admires Rei's strength.
-In her, Shinji sees what he lacks in himself; courage.
-Rei, who is a clone of Shinji's mother mixed with DNA from Lilith, obviously reminds Shinji of his mother, and her maternal protectiveness is a quality Shinji also admires in her.
+In her, Shinji sees what he lacks in himself: courage.
+Rei, as clone of Shinji's mother mixed with DNA from Lilith, obviously reminds Shinji of his mother.
+Maternal protectiveness is a quality Shinji admires in her.

-Shinji and Rei seem to be in sync with each other from day one, and have an unspoken bond.
+Shinji and Rei are in sync with each other from day one, and have an unspoken bond.
 This is evidenced by the episode, 'Both of You, Dance Like You Want to Win!'.
-In this episode, Asuka and Shinji have to do synchronized activities in preparation to do a highly synchronized double-attack on an Angel.
+In this episode, Asuka and Shinji have to do synchronized activities to prepare for a highly synchronized double-attack on an Angel.
 They struggle because they are so different.
-But, when Shinji tries playing the same dance game with Rei as his partner, she has no problem matching his movements exactly.
-This can either speak to the idea that Rei and Shinji are especially bonded, or that Rei is naturally submissive and responsive to others, in a way that Asuka is not.
+But, when Shinji tries playing the same dance game with Rei as his partner, she has no trouble matching his movements.
+This can either speak to the idea that Rei and Shinji are especially bonded, or that Rei is naturally responsive to others, in a way that Asuka is not.
 At any rate, this episode serves to demonstrate the contrast between Rei and Asuka, which is a major way the show sheds light on both of their personalities.

-Shinji is a soft-hearted person who has compassion for everyone, but is especially emotionally affected by Rei whenever she is hurt or in trouble.
-This is seen even in the first episode, when Shinji refuses to fight in the Eva Unit until his father shows him Rei, still in bandages from a previous accident, and says she will have to do it if Shinji refuses.
-He spends a lot of the series concerned about the suffering of Rei, and his resentment of his father deepens because of how he perceives Gendo as mistreating and using Rei.
+Shinji has a soft heart.
+He has compassion for everyone, but is especially emotionally affected by Rei whenever she is hurt or in trouble.
+This is seen even in the first episode, when Shinji refuses to fight in the Eva at first.
+But when his father shows him Rei, still in bandages from a previous accident, and says she will have to do it if Shinji refuses, he becomes willing to pilot the Eva to help her.
+He spends a lot of the series concerned about the Rei's suffering.
+Shinji's resentment of his father, Gendo, deepens whenever he mistreats Rei.

-The bad side of this ship though?
+The bad side of this ship?
 Rei's lack of emotion is sad.
 Rei may have some weird affection for Gendo.
 To top it all off, there's the cloning issue.
-By the end of the series, we're on a new Rei clone, who may not have the same feelings and probably doesn't have the same memories as the previous Rei.
+By the end of the series, we're on a new Rei clone, who may not have the same feelings, and probably doesn't have the same memories, as the previous Rei.
 Thus, everything they build up in terms of their friendship over the course of the series ends when Rei II dies.
-There's also the general ickiness of Rei as a match for Shinji because she is genetically similar to his mother.
+There's also the general ickiness of Rei as a match for Shinji, because she is genetically similar to his mother.

 Does Rei III have feelings for Shinji?
 In End of Evangelion, she defies Gendo and chooses Shinji to pair with to cause Third Impact.
-This is in contrast with Rei II, who initially had a deep respect, admiration, and possibly even affection for Gendo, contrasted with her coldness toward Shinji.
+This is in contrast with Rei II, who initially had deep respect, admiration, and possibly even affection for Gendo.
+In contrast, at least at first, she was cold toward Shinji.
 Over time, Rei II warms up to Shinji and begins to appreciate him more.
 Does Rei III retain this appreciation?
 It's hard to tell what her emotions are, because Rei is such a mysterious and stoic character.

 - Rei and Shinji are very similar and often seem to be "on the same wavelength", unlike Shinji and Asuka.